rd235/s2argv-execs/README.md

 s2argv-execs
 ============

+**This REPO is outdated, s2argv-execs moved to [https://github.com/virtualsquare/s2argv-execs](https://github.com/virtualsquare/s2argv-execs).
+Please use the new location. **

 s2argv converts a command string into an argv array for execv, execvp, execvpe. execs is like execv taking a string instead of an argv.
 Similarly execsp and execspe are the counterpart of execvp and execvpe, respectively, using command strings.